123abang/outperform/challenges/design-engineer-001/BRIEF.md

 - **Design judgment** - Can you identify what's wrong with AI output and fix it with real taste?
 - **Brand application** - Can you take a brand guide and apply it with intention, not just copy hex codes?
 - **Figma craft** - Are your files organized, componentized, and production-ready?
+- **Design system fluency** - In practice, you'll be working within existing client Figma component libraries with established tokens, styles, and patterns.
+Your Figma file should demonstrate that you know how to build within constraints, not just from scratch.
+Show us componentization, design tokens, and structure that could slot into an existing system
 - **Code quality** - Does your HTML/CSS reflect your design accurately?
 Is it clean, semantic, responsive?
 - **Strategic thinking** - Does your rationale show you understand conversion, not just aesthetics?